 - Scale-up of malaria control programs has helped to greatly reduce malaria cases and deaths.1, 5 Since 2000, eight African countries have experienced at least a 75% reduction in newly reported malaria cases; 37 countries outside of Africa have experienced at least a 75% reduction in newly reported malaria cases.1

-- Africa.1, 10 With 44 countries with ongoing malaria transmission, Africa accounts for the majority of estimated malaria cases (81%) and deaths (90%), but only about 12% of the world’s population.11 Recent data, however, indicate that effective programs have helped reduce newly reported cases by at least 75% in eight countries (Algeria, Botswana, Cape Verde, Namibia, Rwanda, Sao Tome and Principe, South Africa, and Swaziland).
+- Africa.
+With 43 countries with ongoing malaria transmission, Africa accounts for the majority of estimated malaria cases (80%) and deaths (90%), but only about 13% of the world’s population.10 Recent data, however, indicate that effective programs have helped reduce newly reported cases by at least 75% in eight countries (Botswana, Cape Verde, Eritrea, Namibia, Rwanda, Sao Tome and Principe, South Africa, and Swaziland).

-- South-East Asia.1, 10 There are 10 countries with ongoing malaria transmission in South-East Asia which accounts for 32 million (13% of estimated cases worldwide), the second highest number after Africa.
-India, Indonesia, and Myanmar comprise most of the region’s reported cases (94%).
-Bhutan, the Democratic Republic of Korea, Nepal, Sri Lanka, and Thailand have made notable achievements in programmatic activities targeting malaria which have led to at least a 75% reduction in reported cases in each country between 2000 and 2011.
+- South-East Asia.
+There are 10 countries with ongoing malaria transmission in South-East Asia which accounts for 27 million (13% of estimated cases worldwide), the second highest number after Africa.
+India, Indonesia, and Myanmar comprise most of the region’s estimated cases (97%).
+Bangladesh, the Democratic Republic of Korea, Nepal, and Sri Lanka have made notable achievements in programmatic activities targeting malaria which have led to at least a 75% reduction in reported cases in each country between 2000 and 2012.

-- Eastern Mediterranean.1, 10 There are 9 countries with ongoing malaria transmission in the Eastern Mediterranean.
-Together, Afghanistan, South Sudan, Sudan, and Yemen made up 98% of the region’s reported cases in 2011.
+- Eastern Mediterranean.
+There are 10 countries with ongoing malaria transmission in the Eastern Mediterranean.
+Together, Pakistan, South Sudan, and Yemen made up 88% of the region’s estimated cases in 2012.

-- Americas.1, 10 There are 21 countries with ongoing malaria transmission in the region, which includes the Caribbean and North, Central, and South America.
+- Americas.
+There are 21 countries with ongoing malaria transmission in the region, which includes the Caribbean and North, Central, and South America.
 Over the past decade, Brazil and Colombia have consistently accounted for over half of the region’s reported cases.

-- Europe.1, 10 With five countries with ongoing malaria transmission in Europe, in 2011, the region accounted for less than 0.01% of the estimated cases and none of the deaths worldwide.
+- Europe.
+With five countries with ongoing malaria transmission in Europe, in 2012, the region accounted for less than 0.02% of the estimated cases and none of the deaths worldwide.